-ELD (English Language Development)
+ELD (ENGLISH LANGUAGE DEVELOPMENT)

-The goal of the ELD program is to increase proficiency levels for English language learners in the areas of listening, speaking, reading, writing, grammar and vocabulary.
-Students acquire the academic language necessary to function comfortably in the American classroom.
-The ELD teacher acts as a liaison between school and home.
-Recognizing the diversity of T/E students, the ELD teachers foster each child's participation in the T/E schools while preserving the child's own language and cultural heritage.
+The goal of the ELD program is to increase proficiency levels for English learners in the areas of listening, speaking, reading, writing, grammar, and vocabulary.
+Students acquire the academic language necessary to function comfortably in the classroom.
+The English language specialist acts as a liaison between school and home.
+Recognizing the diversity of T/E students, the English language specialist fosters each child's participation in the T/E schools while preserving the child's own language and cultural heritage.